f5devcentral/access-labs/class4/module1/lab01.rst

     |image021|

 #.
 If you click *Send a second time you will you get a message back stating the object is not found and a Status Code of 404.
+That's because the object was deleted with the prior request.

     |image022|